 There are many options for reducing OFF time.
 Improving drug therapy is the most common strategy.
 Medication strategies to reduce OFF time tend to fall into two major categories-those that smooth out medication delivery, and those that introduce additional medication only when needed.
-Most patients with PD take levodopa to manage their symptoms, and adjusting the dose is usually a key strategy for decreasing OFF.
+Most patients with PD take levodopa to manage their symptoms, and adjusting the dose is usually a key strategy for decreasing OFF time.
 Unfortunately, increasing levodopa also increases the risk for developing side effects, such as dyskinesias (uncontrolled, fragmented, or jerky movements).
 Some people with PD find that dyskinesias are more tolerable than OFF periods.
 Medications for dyskinesias can be added if necessary as well.

 Surgery is another important option for many people with PD.
-Surgery and other procedures are discussed more on page 6.
+Surgery and other procedures are discussed more on page 8.

-Smoothing Out Medication to Reduce OFF Time: Adjusting levodopa people with PD.
+Smoothing Out Medication to Reduce OFF Time Adjusting Levodopa

+Levodopa is the most common drug that is prescribed to treat people with PD.
 Levodopa is almost always combined with carbidopa, a drug that slows levodopa breakdown.
 As your needs change, your doctor may change the way you take your levodopa.
 Your doctor could change the strength of your dose or change the timing of your doses.
 Your doctor might change the type of levodopa that you take.
-For example, levodopa is available in controlled-release and extended-release formulations (Rytary®), which spread out its absorption in the intestine over time.
-Your doctor may also recommend that you change your diet or the timing of your levodopa dose with your meals.
-High-protein meals can interfere with the way your body absorbs levodopa.
-Reducing protein in the diet or timing your doses to be on an emptier stomach can improve levodopa activity.
+For example, the immediaterelease formulation (Sinemet[®]) may be changed to a controlledrelease or extended-release formulation (Sinemet CR[®], Crexont[®], and Rytary[®]), which spreads out its absorption in the small intestine over time.